Kenneth Arrow: Arrow's impossibility theorem

 The theorem has implications for welfare economics and theories of justice, and for voting theory (it extends the Condorcet paradox).
 Following Arrow's logical framework, Amartya Sen formulated the liberal paradox which argued that given a status of "Minimal Liberty" there was no way to obtain Pareto optimality, nor to avoid the problem of social choice of neutral but unequal results.

 General equilibrium theory

 Work by Arrow and Gérard Debreu and simultaneous work by Lionel McKenzie offered the first rigorous proofs of the existence of a market clearing equilibrium.
 For this work and his other contributions, Debreu won the 1983 Nobel Prize in Economics.
 Arrow went on to extend the model and its analysis to include uncertainty, the stability.
-His contributions to the general equilibrium theory were strongly influenced by Adam Smith's Wealth of Nations.
+His contributions to the general equilibrium theory were influenced by Adam Smith's Wealth of Nations.
 Written in 1776, The Wealth of Nations is an examination of economic growth brought forward by the division of labor, by ensuring interdependence of individuals within society.

 In 1974, The American Economic Association published the paper written by Kenneth Arrow, General Economic Equilibrium: Purpose, Analytic Techniques, Collective Choice, where he states: